lengthofrope/treehouse/README.md

 ## WORK IN PROGRESS

-Please note that this framework is in WIP state.
-It is nowhere near production ready.
+Please note that this framework is in active development state.
+While many features are implemented and extensively tested, it is not yet production ready.
+Use for development, learning, and experimentation purposes.

+**Current Status**: Major features including JWT authentication, ORM, templating, events system, mail system, and rate limiting are completed with extensive test coverage (1900+ tests).

 ## Architecture Overview